Sydney-o9/OzNotificationBundle/README.md

 Notification bundle is capable of sending email notifications and requires Swift Mailer to be set up appropriately.

-### Rabbit MA
+### Rabbit MQ

-Notification bundle is capable of using RabbitMq as an AMQP.
-Therefore, it is recommended to set up [RabbitMqBundle](https://github.com/videlalvaro/rabbitmqbundle) appropriately.
+Notificationzbundle is capable of using RabbitMq as an AMQP, so it is recommended to set up [RabbitMqBundle](https://github.com/videlalvaro/rabbitmqbundle) appropriately.

 ## Basic Usage